MS Access Databases: Using the Power of Forms

 Harness the Power of Forms.

 When we join related tables, we harness the power of MS Access as a “relational” database.
-For example, joining a customer table with a products table instantly allows us to see what products each individual customer bought (in the customer table) and which customers bought each individual product (in the products table).
+For example, joining a customer table with a products table instantly allows us to see what products each individual customer bought (in the customer table) and which customers bought each individual product (in the products table).images-1

 Double the Power with Subforms